-RDS for PostgreSQL setup is slightly more involved; you must select the various options outlined in the pricing section, including the instance type, whether or not it should be Multi-AZ, whether to enable encryption at rest, type of storage, how much to provision, IOPs to provision (if any), backup retention period, whether or not to enable automatic minor version upgrades, selection of backup and maintenance windows, database identifier, name, port, master user and password, which availability zone you want it to be created in and the selection of your VPC group and subnet group, and your database configuration.
+RDS for PostgreSQL setup is slightly more involved; you must select the various options outlined in the pricing section, including the instance type, whether or not it should be Multi-AZ, whether to enable encryption at rest, type of storage, how much to provision, IOPs to provision (if any), backup retention period, whether or not to enable automatic minor version upgrades, selection of backup and maintenance windows, database identifier, name, port, controller user and password, which availability zone you want it to be created in and the selection of your VPC group and subnet group, and your database configuration.

 Obviously, RDS gives you significantly more control over the details.
 Depending on your point of view, that could be good or bad.